Khalifaddicted/nmap-automation-tool/README.md

 - OS Detection Scan → Attempts to identify the target OS
 - Vulnerability Scan → Uses Nmap NSE vulnerability scripts
 - Port Range Scan → User-defined port range
-This modular design keeps the code clean and easy to expand.

-🔹 3.
-Logging System
+**🔹 3.
+Logging System**

-Every scan result is automatically saved in the logs/ folder with a timestamped filename:
+Every scan result is automatically saved in the `logs/` folder with a timestamped filename.
+No scan results are lost.

-logs/scan_YYYY-MM-DD_HH-MM-SS.txt

-This ensures no scan results are lost and makes it easy to track historical scans.

-🔹 4.
-Multi-Target Engine
+**🔹 4.
+Multi-Target Engine**

-The tool can read a file containing multiple IPs/domains and scan them one by one.
+The tool reads a file of IPs/domains and scans them one by one.
+Useful for reconnaissance, network-wide scanning, and bulk testing.
-This is useful for:
-- Reconnaissance
-- Network-wide scanning
-- Bulk testing

-🔹 5.
-Error Handling
+**🔹 5.
+Error Handling**

-The tool checks for:
-- Missing files
-- Invalid targets
-- Empty Nmap output
-- Missing Nmap installation
-This prevents crashes and improves reliability.
+Checks for missing files, invalid targets, empty Nmap output, and missing Nmap installation — preventing crashes and improving reliability.

 ---

-🚀 Future Improvements
+## 🚀 Future Improvements

-Planned enhancements for upcoming versions of the tool:
-- Add multi-threading for faster parallel scanning
+- [ ] Multi-threading for faster parallel scanning
-- Add HTML or JSON report output
+- [ ] HTML and JSON report output
-- Add a GUI version using Tkinter or PyQt
+- [ ] GUI version using Tkinter or PyQt
-- Add automatic OS detection for Windows/Linux environments
-- Add Shodan API integration for external intelligence
+- [ ] Shodan API integration for external intelligence
-- Add PDF export for scan reports
+- [ ] PDF export for scan reports
-- Add scan scheduling (cron-like automation)
+- [ ] Scan scheduling (cron-like automation)
-- Add a configuration file for custom defaults
+- [ ] Configuration file for custom defaults
-- Add real-time progress indicators
-- Add error logging to a separate file
+- [ ] Error logging to a separate file
-These improvements will make the tool more powerful, scalable, and user-friendly.

 ---

-🧩 Version
+## 🧩 Version

-Current Version: v1.0.0
+Current Version: **v1.0.0**

----

-📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details

 ---